Meta PixelHow Payday Loan Consolidation Works And When It Makes Sense

 Instead of getting a completely new loan, a debt management plan takes a different approach by not requiring you to borrow any new money.
 What happens instead is that you work with a certified credit counselor who reaches out to your lenders to negotiate lower interest rates, get fees waived, or stretch out your repayment time.
 Once everything is set up, you simply make one monthly payment directly to the counseling agency, and they handle dividing it up and paying your creditors.

-While these agencies usually charge a small monthly fee between $25 and $50, the real hurdle is that not every payday lender is willing to participate in these programs.
-Because some agencies have much better relationships with payday lenders than others, you should always ask about their track record before signing up and try to stick with agencies that are affiliated with the National Foundation for Credit Counseling (NFCC) or accredited by the Council on Accreditation (COA).
+Because some agencies have much better relationships with payday lenders than others, you should always ask about their track record before signing up.
+Stick with agencies that are affiliated with the National Foundation for Credit Counseling (NFCC) or accredited by the Council on Accreditation (COA).

 4. Extended Payment Plan (EPP)